 Sick Leave: Pursuant to Florida Statute 231.40, each instructional employee will be credited with sick leave hours equivalent to four days of sick leave as of the first day of employment, with one day of sick leave a month credited at the end of each month, not to exceed 10 days per year.
-Full-time support employees will be credited with sick leave hours equivalent to four days of sick leave at the end of the first full month of employment and one day of sick leave is accrued does not increase with years of service.
+Full-time support employees will be credited with sick leave hours equivalent to four days of sick leave at the end of the first full month of employment and one day of sick leave a month credited at the end of each month thereafter.
+The rate at which sick leave is accrued does not increase with years of service.
 No employee will earn more than the equivalent of one day per month for the total months contracted in a fiscal year.